Private Family-Friendly Vatican and Sistine Chapel Tour

 Greek and Roman Mythology

 Next up is a visit to the Octagonal Courtyard (designed by Bramante Lazzari), home to the Apollo Belvedere, Laocoön and His Sons, the Belvedere Torso, the River God Arno and Perseus Triumphant.
 This is where Renaissance and Baroque masters like Michelangelo, Raphael and Bernini used to sit and sketch.
 Learn about the fascinating Greek and Roman mythology behind the iconic statues in the courtyard, then, visit one of the biggest and oldest bathtubs you’ll ever see.
-Emperor Nero’s giant porphyry bathtub, 25 feet across, weighs thousands of pounds and costs over two billion dollars.
+Emperor Nero’s giant marble bathtub, 25 feet across, weighs thousands of pounds and costs over two billion dollars.

 The Stone Zoo